 A flat, red rash which progressively expands, called “erythema migrans”, is a common symptom of Lyme disease and unique to this infection.
 It may be small, or may expand and become quite large.
-It is not particularly itchy and not painful.
+It is not usually itchy, painful or raised.
 As it spreads out, it may heal at the centre and develop a central clearing, or rings like a target or a bull’s-eye, although different and less distinctive rashes are also common.
 On dark skin, erythema migrans tends to look similar to a bruise.

 At least 1/3 of Lyme disease patients never develop a rash.
 (Source: Public Health England)

 Erythema migrans can be difficult to distinguish from some other types of rash, including ringworm and tinea, especially if relying on photographs.

 Non-specific symptoms are very common in Lyme disease, but they can also be caused by many other illnesses too.

 Some of these symptoms may be mild, others severe.
 People with Lyme disease have at least two of these symptoms, but usually more.

 - Flu-like symptoms such as fever, swollen glands, night sweats and tiredness; these can be mild or very severe;

 - Joint or muscle pain; joint pain can be noticed in one joint and then switch to different joints in a short space of time; over time, joint infection can lead to arthritis in one or more joints; muscle pain typically affects all large muscle sets and is particularly noticed in the arms and legs;